awsdocs/aws-app-mesh-user-guide/doc_source/mesh-k8s-integration.md

               - containerPort: 80
       ```

-      For sidecar injection to work, everypod must have a corresponding virtual node.
+      For sidecar injection to work, every pod must have a corresponding virtual node.
 You will need to add podSelector->matchLabels in your virtual node definition.
 See the example below:

       ```
       apiVersion: appmesh.k8s.aws/v1beta2